 Remember the massive bin bag of wrapping paper your household can accumulate just on Christmas day?
 It is thought that in the UK alone the amount of wrapping paper used (and then thrown away) is enough to wrap around the equator 9 times!
-(227,000 miles) And that’s just the UK… Add to that the plastic bags that are often used to put the waste in and you start to feel giddy and rather sad.
-You may have already seen this video that gives you a visual guide as to which wrapping papers can usually be recycled and which can’t.
-The ones that are entirely made from paper (ideally recycled!) and don’t have any additives are best.
+(227,000 miles) And that’s just the UK… Add to that the plastic bags that are often used to put the waste in and you start to see how easily this waste can accumulate.
+When using wrapping paper, the ones that are entirely made from paper (ideally recycled!) and don’t have any additives are best.
 If you do want to use wrapping paper, then opt for the most natural ones that can be recycled when used and avoid plasticised ribbon or bows too.
 Another idea is to wrap your presents in used newspaper or magazine pages for a funky twist, and instead of sellotape, use jute string or strips of fabric from old clothes that can be cut into strands.
-But most of all, tell the recipient of your gift to be thoughtful about how they use the wrapping and ask them to re-use or recycle as best they can.
+But most of all, ask the recipient of your gift to be thoughtful about how they use the wrapping and ask them to re-use or recycle as best they can.

 If, like me, you have a son who loves Lego, it can be really difficult to avoid plastic when children are young.
 Coupled with electronic devices and games and even many board games and craft kits coming with plastic pieces or wrapped in plastic.
 It seems like an impossible feat to achieve a plastic-free Christmas for little ones.
 However, you could aim to get a lot of gifts like these second-hand.
-Many items like Lego and board games can be bought on local ‘for sale’ online groups or via Ebay/Amazon’s second-hand sections and the quality is often very good.
+Many items like Lego and board games can be bought on local ‘for sale’ online groups or via Ebay or other online second-hand sites.
 If everyone did this more then the demand -> production -> waste would all reduce.
 And for more eco-alternatives for Christmas you could consider getting wooden toys, books (second hand even better) or fabric toys well as those which use solar power or are made from recycled materials.
-Watch out for environmentally friendly toys on our website over the coming year.

 When it comes to the vegetables and trimmings, don’t overdo it on the sprouts (no one really likes them anyway!) and visit your greengrocer or local market to ensure you can buy the veg loose and not wrapped in unnecessary plastic.
 Try to also get locally-grown produce and support your local organic farms where possible.
 If you’re buying sauces and condiments – get glass jars that can easily be reused or recycled and if you have the time to make things from scratch, you’re much more likely to reduce the packaging waste so often found on sweet treats.
 Is it really necessary to buy those huge tubs of individually wrapped chocolates?
 They used to come in tins but seem now to be in plastic tubs – so opt for Fairtrade chocolate alternatives that are wrapped in paper or foil which you can easily break into chunks and serve in a re-used tin or wooden tray.